mufiz-asyarkoni/BIPEater/README.md

     <li><code>52 (province) + 03 (district) + 12 (sub-district) + 010760 (birth date) + 0663 (record sequence)</code></li>
     </ul>

+## Sampling
+<h3><b>n = N / 1+Ne^2</b></h3>This equation is used to determine the minimum sample size in conducting research on the relationship between one variable and another.
+Considering that BIP Eater is capable of displaying results or a summary of the population, it is necessary to formulate this equation.

+If the population in Indonesia is 275,773,800 people, then N = 275,773,800, and e = with a significance level of 95% or 0.05, then:

+<b>n = 275,773,800 / 1 + 275,773,800 x 0.05^2 = 400</b>

+However, I prefer a sample size of at least 10% of the total population in Indonesia with the distribution of data availability in each region (kelurahan, sub-district, city/district, and province).
+A minimum sample size of 10% can provide a minimum margin of error than it should be with the output based on the Solvin equation.
+Thus, the minimum data that must be included in this BIP Eater is 27,577,380 population data and evenly distributed in various regions in Indonesia.

 ## Further Development
 - Integrate with https://cekbansos.kemensos.go.id/ to check citizen's data Bantuan Sosial receiver
 - Integrate with https://bsu.bpjsketenagakerjaan.go.id/ to check citizen's data Subsidi Upah receiver